|

 Tuition & Schedule

-Tuition is $595 - with pre-registration no later than
+Tuition is $950 - with pre-registration no later than

-includes slide lectures and discussions of technical considerations,
+includes PowerPoint lectures, discussions of technical considerations,

-before we go out to photograph.
+go out to photograph each night.

 - though we have arranged for group accommodations at the